SudhinPillai26/The_Gym_Group_UK/README.md

 ## Introduction

-This project aims to demonstrate essential SQL skills by analyzing a dataset from FitPro Gym.
+This project aims to demonstrate essential SQL skills by analyzing a dataset from The Gym Group UK Gym.
 Using SQL, I explored membership details, member demographics, and visit patterns to derive actionable insights.
 This project showcases fundamental SQL techniques, including creating tables, writing queries, and analyzing data.

 ## Project Structure